nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/arcitect_QuickStart.md

   - store the local changes to your ARC in form of "commits",
   - sync the changes to the DataHUB, and
   - check the history of your ARC

+    1. Enter a "commit message" to comment the changes to your ARC
+    2. Click "commit" to save your changes locally
+    3. Click upload to upload your ARC to the DataHUB

   </div>